-This has been another year of growth, perhaps not in membership
+This has been another year of growth, if not in membership

-numbers. but in the scope of Moon Society activities.
+numbers. certainly in the scope of Moon Society activities.

-situation, we are fortunate that the decline has not been much greater.
+situation, we are fortunate that there has not been significant decline

 percentage of members not renewing remains higher than it was before